-Located at the Kellogg Eye Center, provides comprehensive vision rehabilitation care for those with low vision.
+Located at the Kellogg Eye Center, the Low Vision clinic provides comprehensive vision rehabilitation care for those with low vision.
 The clinic includes low vision optometrists, an occupational therapist trained in vision rehabilitation, and an orientation and mobility specialist.

-Von Voigtlander Women’s Hospital Gynecology and Sexual Health Clinic
+Von Voigtlander Women’s Hospital Gynecologic Care for Adolescents and Women with Disabilities Clinic

-This clinic is for adolescents and women with disabilities and is located on the ninth floor of Von Voigtlander Women's Hospital.
+The Gynecologic Care for Adolescents and Women with Disabilities clinic is for adolescents and women with disabilities and is located on the ninth floor of Von Voigtlander Women's Hospital.
 The hospital's address is 1540 E. Hospital Drive in Ann Arbor.
 Susan Dwyer Ernst, M.D., is the director of this clinic, as well as a faculty member of the U-M CDHW.
 She specializes in reproductive healthcare for adolescents and women with disabilities, adolescent gynecology and college health.
-Additionally, Dr. Ernst is director of the Gynecology and Sexual Health Clinic on the main campus at the University of Michigan, located at 207 Fletcher Street in Ann Arbor.
+Additionally, Dr. Ernst is director of the University Health Service Gynecology and Sexual Health Clinic on the main campus at the University of Michigan, located at 207 Fletcher Street in Ann Arbor.
 She cares for U-M students, including those with disabilities, for their gynecologic care and sexual health needs.

 The Von Voigtlander Gynecology clinic also includes Mieke Beckman, LMSW, CST, a social worker and sexual health counselor who offers resources and education to patients and families regarding topics such as managing puberty, appropriate social boundaries, safety, healthy relationships, sexual health, and sexual assault prevention.
 You can review the full list of Sex Education Resources here.